GabrielFdeOliveira/Book-API/README.md

 # NYT Best seller books API

 This is a frontend project that leverages the NYT Books API and is built using TypeScript and React within the Vite framework.
 Its core functionality enables users to either search for a specific book through the search bar or fetch the current list of best-selling books, and then add them to their personal favorites list.
 While the browser's memory is currently used to persist data between sessions, a proper backend may be added in the future.

-As the API does not provide a "rating" for books, I have implemented a randomized way to display it and have plans to enable users to give their own rating for books in their personal list.
-Additionally, the API returns 0 for all prices, and I am working towards making it possible to edit this value as well.
+As the API does not provide a "rating" for books, so I have implemented a randomized way to display it and once the user add a book to its personal list he can give his own rating to the title.
+On a similar line, the API returns 0 for all prices, so I also gave the user the ability to edit the price once the item is on it's personal list.

-This project has pushed me out of my comfort zone, and I have had to work hard to find solutions to persist data and creatively style the application.
-While there is room for improvement, this project has the potential to grow, and I have done my best given my current skills and abilities.
+With additional time, I would enhance the app by introducing a pagination feature and improving the responsiveness.
+Additionally, I would like to include test cases to ensure that the app functions correctly under different conditions.
+However, I am satisfied with the current state of the app as it meets the minimum viable product (MVP) requirements and is designed to be scalable.
+This project is the biggest I ever did individually and it has pushed me completely out of my comfort zone, I have had to give my very best to find solutions to persist data and creatively style the application.
+While there is obviously room for improvement, this project has the potential to grow, and I am proud of what I have accomplished given my current skills and abilities.